-CIC's Multilateral Reform program aims to provide deeper understanding, independent analysis, and perspectives to assist stakeholders in the reform process.
-It also supports efforts to create synergies and facilitate communication among the peace and security, human rights, and development pillars of the UN and between the UN and international financial institutions.
+The Promoting and Defending Multilateralism program was born out of an aim to provide deeper understanding, independent perspectives, and expert analysis to assist stakeholders and decision-makers in the United Nations (UN) reform process, as well as supporting them in efforts that create synergies and facilitate communication among the UN and international financial institutions.